This article was last updated Nov. 23, 2022.

-Turkey, ham and pie aside — the holidays shouldn’t be the only time you show your employees that you’re thankful for them.
+The holidays shouldn’t be the only time you show your employees that you’re thankful for them and their work.

-When employees are spending this much time at work, it's crucial for your workplace to make sure they feel a sense of belonging, purpose and feel appreciated for their contributions.
+When employees are spending 40 hours per week at work, it's crucial they feel a sense of belonging, purpose and feel appreciated for their contributions.
 Currently, this isn't the case.
-According to Forbes.com, 2 out of 3 employees would quit if they felt they weren’t receiving enough appreciation or recognition External Site, with 59 percent saying they've never experienced an employer appreciate their work.
+According to a survey by OnePoll, almost half of American workers have quit their jobs because they felt they weren’t receiving enough appreciation or recognition External Site, with 59 percent saying they've never experienced an employer appreciate their work.

 Employee turnover is expensive, being thankful is free

 Lack of appreciation and recognition comes at a price tag for employers.
-Searching for and hiring talent can be a costly aspect of running a business, and studies estimate that it can cost anywhere from $4,000 to $17,000 to hire someone new.
+Searching for and hiring talent can be a costly aspect of running a business, and studies estimate that it can cost anywhere from $4,000 to $17,000 to hire someone new External Site.
 This cost could be prevented if employers showed recognition and appreciation for the work employees do.
 Bonus: It's completely free of charge.

-Three simple ways to start showing thankfulness and recognition to your employees today
+Three simple ways you can start showing your employees appreciation and recognition today

-While it can seem difficult — even daunting — to know the perfect formula to show your employees that you’re thankful, it doesn’t have to be that way.
-Consider these three ways to show your employees thankfulness — we promise, your employees will appreciate you extending gratitude for their work.
+While it can seem difficult — even daunting — to know the perfect formula to show your employees you’re thankful, it doesn’t have to be that way.
+Consider these three ways to show your employees thankfulness, and we promise your employees will appreciate you extending gratitude for their work.

-Put rewards to work.It may seem like a such a millennial thing to do — especially since the cliche is that growing up, every millennial who participated in a sport received a trophy.
-But, it’s all about creating a better idea of when rewards are deserved.
+Celebrating accomplishments and wins not only show your gratitude for your employees' hard work, but coming together also allows coworkers to socialize and build meaningful relationships that can create a sense of belonging.
 For example, after each quarter, you can treat your team to lunch, happy hour or a few hours away from the office for team-bonding activities.
 Meaningful rewards based on your employee population and organization size can go a long way in boosting morale and re-energizing your employees to stay engaged in the work they do.

 "Well-being support will continue to be important to organizations as it is mission critical to their ongoing success,” says Julie Enga, employer health and well-being consultant at Wellmark Blue Cross and Blue Shield.
 “In fact, 74 percent of employees say well-being support makes them feel more appreciated.”